Sexual abuse in the American film industry: Theme in the 2016 United States presidential election

 Sexual abuse as a result of having a position of power was one of the issues during the 2016 United States presidential election, particularly when in October of the same year, a month before the election, an audio recording was released that dated from 2005 in which Donald Trump, then the presidential candidate for the Republican Party, was heard boasting about how he used his power to sexually assault women; In the recording, Trump said of women, "when you're a star, they let you do anything.
 Grab them by the pussy."

 That same day, Trump released a statement in which he apologized for the video's content, and said that he was "not perfect".
 Likewise, during the third presidential debate with Democratic candidate Hillary Rodham Clinton, he argued: "Nobody respects women more than me."
 Trump won the presidential election a month later, and the following year the production company Brave New Films presented a video that compiled the testimonies of 16 women who publicly accused Trump of harassing or sexually assaulting them.

-Post election

 In October 2017, former President Barack Obama and Hillary Clinton expressed their sympathy for victims of sexual abuse.
 Obama testified about the specific behavior of Harvey Weinstein, who had been a frequent donor to the Democratic Party, "Michelle and I are disgusted by the recent reports on Harvey Weinstein; any man who degrades women in that way should be condemned and held accountable, regardless of their wealth or condition."

-Actor Isaac Kappy, who committed suicide in 2019, participated in a podcast with conspiracy theorist Alex Jones, claiming Tom Hanks and Seth Green were pedophiles.
-Prior to his death, Kappy, a supporter of the conspiracy theory group QAnon, had been investigated by the Los Angeles Police Department's Threats Management Unit for allegedly stalking Green and choking model/actress Paris Jackson.